Skip to main content

 This feature requires the SPATIAL_ANCHORS permission to be enabled in your project's Manifest Settings.
 (Edit > Project Settings > Magic Leap > Manifest Settings)

-How Ml1's PCFs are different from Anchors
+How Magic Leap 1's PCFs are different from Anchors

 Magic Leap 1 PCFsMagic Leap 2 Spatial Anchors